IMAPS/TIMAPS/README.md

 On completion of the survey, the public service owners receive tailored feedback and recommendations on how to further improve their service in terms of technical interoperability.

 TIMAPS serves complementary to the IMAPS survey and its use is recommended in conjunction with IMAPS, to vertically assess the behavioural aspects of a digital public service, from the technical behavioural interoperability viewpoint.
+You may visit the latest vesrion of the IMAPS questionnare here: https://ec.europa.eu/eusurvey/runner/IMAPS-v1_2_0 and the respective documentation can be found in this link https://joinup.ec.europa.eu/collection/imaps-interoperability-maturity-assessment-public-service/solution/imaps/release/v120

 TIMAPS is fully compliant with the latest version of the European Interoperability Framework (EIF).